MicrosoftDocs/azure-reference-other/includes/designer-notice.md

 > [!TIP]
 >
-> **New customers**: We recommend you start with [Azure Machine Learning designer](https://docs.microsoft.com/azure/machine-learning/service/ui-concept-visual-interface) (preview), instead of Studio (classic).
+> We recommend that all **new customers** start with [Azure Machine Learning designer](https://docs.microsoft.com/azure/machine-learning/service/ui-concept-visual-interface) (preview) instead of Studio (classic).
 While both offer drag-n-drop modules to build your machine learning models, the designer provides scalability, version control, and enterprise security as well.